davidvonthenen/mcp-simple/README.md

 This project provides a lightweight OpenAI-compatible chat completions API backed by a local `llama-cpp-python` model.
-The agent integrates with Model Context Protocol (MCP) tools and ships with a mock news feed that exposes a `fetch_mock_news` tool.
-Requests can therefore drive the local model or allow it to call into the mock news service for fresh headlines.
+The agent integrates with Model Context Protocol (MCP) tools and ships with a financial data service that surfaces SEC filing context.
+The MCP server aggregates Finnhub's earnings calendar alongside Alpha Vantage earnings history, exposing tools that answer questions about recent quarterly performance.

 ## Prerequisites
 - Python 3.10+